WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    [same-origin](https://html.spec.whatwg.org/multipage/origin.html#same-origin)
    with the exchange's effective request URI (Section 5.5 of {{!RFC7230}}), return "invalid".
-1. Run {{signature-validity}} over the signature with the `allResponseHeaders` flag set, getting `exchange` and `certificate-chain` back.
+1. Run {{signature-validity}} over the signature, getting `certificate-chain` back.
 If this returned "invalid" or didn't return a certificate chain, return "invalid".
 1. Let `authority` be the host component of `exchange`'s effective request URI.
 1. Validate the `certificate-chain` using the following substeps.
-If any of them fail, re-run {{signature-validity}} once over the signature with both the `forceFetch` flag and the `allResponseHeaders` flag set, and restart from step 2.
+If any of them fail, re-run {{signature-validity}} once over the signature with the `forceFetch` flag set, and restart from step 2.
 If a substep fails again, return "invalid".
    1. Use `certificate-chain` to validate that its first entry, `main-certificate` is trusted as `authority`'s server certificate ({{!RFC5280}} and other undocumented conventions).
 Let `path` be the path